robertZaufall/mindmanager_ai/readme.md

 ### Mistral AI
 Mistral AI is hosting their commercial flagship models `Mixtral-Large` and `Pixtral-Large`. `Mixtral-Large` is a 'best in class' model.
 The maximum numer of possible output tokens is a little bit unclear (max_tokens may meant to be the sum of input and output tokens).
 ### Groq (platform)
-Groq is one of the fastest LLM hosting platforms. `LLaMA3`, `Mixtral` and `Gemma` are proven models.
+Groq is one of the fastest LLM hosting platforms. `OpenAI GPT-OSS`, `Gwen3`, `DeepSeek-R1`, `Kimi-K2`, `LLaMA3` and other models are available.
 From time to time the supported models on the platform are changing.
 ### Cerebras (platform)
-Cerebras is hosting `OpenAI GPT-OSS`, `Gwen`, `DeepSeek`, `LLaMA3` and other models at high inteference speeds.
+Cerebras is hosting `OpenAI GPT-OSS`, `Gwen3`, `DeepSeek-R1`, `LLaMA3` and other models at high inteference speeds.
 From time to time the supported models on the platform are changing.
 ### Perplexity (platform)
-Perplexity works perfect as an universal LLM platform.
+Perplexity hosts its own `Sonar` models.
 From time to time the supported models on the platform are changing.
 ### Hugging Face (platform)
 To access better models a pro-subscription is needed. `LLaMA-3-8B` still can be used.
 ### Open Router (platform)